Ute Vinzing: Guest performances in Germany and Austria

-From 1972 Vinzing performed extensively on German stages.
+From 1972, Vinzing performed extensively on German stages.
 During her engagement in Lübeck she appeared several times at the Deutsche Oper am Rhein.
 There she was especially successful as Senta, which she performed more than 100 times during her career.
 In 1972, she first appeared as Isolde in Wagner's Tristan und Isolde at the Theater Hagen.
 In 1973, she took over the Empress in Die Frau ohne Schatten by Richard Strauss at the Staatstheater Nürnberg, staged by Hans-Peter Lehmann and conducted by Hans Gierster, with Karl-Heinz Thiemann as the Emperor and Astrid Varnay as the Nurse.
 In 1976 she first appeared in the title role of Elektra by Strauss, with Anny Schlemm as Klytämnestra, at the Staatstheater Hannover, where she appeared regularly.
 She made her role debut as Kundry in Wagner's Parsifal there in the 1981/82 season in a new production with Siegfried Jerusalem in the title role and Bent Norup as Klingsor.
 A reviewer noted that she "impressed the audience with her intense performance and confident mastery of her powerful soprano, full of timbre in all registers, with profound depth and clear high notes".
 In March/April 1981, in April 1982 and again in March 1983 she appeared in Hanover at gala performances and in repertoire performances as Elektra (conductors Heinz Fricke, George Alexander Albrecht, Ralf Weikert and Ferdinand Leitner).
 Her Elektra in April 1981 "radiated intensity even in the last moments" and was praised as a "really great achievement" by the critics.
-In April 1981, she stepped in as Dyer's Wife in Die Frau ohne Schatten, reviewed as "outstanding in every respect" and "inspired audience and critics both in her performance and through the perfect leadership of her powerful voice".
+In April 1981, she stepped in as the Dyer's Wife in Die Frau ohne Schatten, reviewed as "outstanding in every respect" and "inspired audience and critics both in her performance and through the perfect leadership of her powerful voice".
 In June 1981 Vinzing sang Siegfried-Brünnhilde at the Staatstheater Hannover "with a luminous voice"; "she unfolded a tremendous power and also got a lot out of the part in acting".